Skip to content

 You can also play around with the fixed version from here.

-What’s your favorite code editor?
-Personally, I like Visual Studio code because of its simplicity.
-We can enable a similar kind of debugging environment using VS Code with just a few simple steps.
+Visual Studio code is ridiculously simple, and we can enable a similar kind of debugging environment using VS Code with just a few simple steps.

 VS Code setup for debugging